Izuddin2110/2503-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD IZUDDIN BIN MOHD ROZI/README.md

-# SIMPLE COMMAND FOR IMAGE PROCESSING USING SCIKIT-IMAGE IN PHYTON
+# EXAMPLE CODE FOR IMAGE PROCESSING USING SCIKIT-IMAGE IN PHYTON

-## 🛠️ Example Code for Segmentation

 ```python